Amex EveryDay® Credit Card review

 For some types of spending — such as retail, dining and entertainment — you can pay for card charges with Membership Rewards points.

-You’ll have access to the American Express Global Assist Hotline and Roadside Assistance Hotline if you find yourself in a pinch on vacation.
-Complimentary car rental and travel accident insurance are also included.
+You’ll have access to the American Express Global Assist Hotline if you find yourself in a pinch on vacation.
+Complimentary car rental insurance is also included.

-Get free two-day shipping from various stores through ShopRunner.
+Get free two-day shipping from various stores through ShopRunner after you enroll.

 What to watch out for